Plombo/vcromclaim/README.md

   TurboGrafx16 / TurboGrafx CD, Mega Drive/Genesis, Master System, and
   Nintendo 64 games without fail!
-* Extracts several Neo Geo games, along with the AES/MVS BIOS, so that they are playable in MAME:
+* Extracts several Neo Geo games, along with the AES/MVS BIOS, so that they are playable in MAME (note - extra steps may be required, see below)
   * NAM-1975
   * Magician Lord
   * King of the Monsters
   * Spinmaster
-  * Neo Turf Master
+  * Neo Turf Masters
   * Metal Slug
   * Real Bout Fatal Fury Special
   * Magical Drop 3